npm/rfcs/accepted/0003-interactive-audit-resolver.md

 }
 ```

+For human-writeability the timestamp could support readable date fromats as well.

 `npm audit` reads `audit-resolve.json` to get decisions

 `audit-resolve.json` file could be created manually, but the expected UX of that file would be via a userland package that reads audit output, helps the user decide what to do and saves the decision.
 This tool will be referenced as *audit resolver* below.